altruios/namshubettulpa/contributions_coding.md

  a- and integrate with terminal on the great awakening page
     A. change color or size of any element, screen padding and opacity.
-2: Get a proper md parser and deffer to that for not mdx files a- rename .md files that are mdx files to .mdx and handle
+2: Get a proper md parser and deffer to that for not mdx files a- rename .md files that are mdx files to .md(x/book/etc) and handle

 ### 'Coding' to do